QnnOkabayashi/scripts/HeadlessPi/README.md

 You may now remove the micro SD card and insert it into your Raspberry Pi.
 ___
 ## Connecting via SSH
-1. When your Pi is powered on, open your terminal and enter the following
+1. When your Pi is powered on, open your terminal and enter the following:
     ```
     $ ssh pi@raspberrypi.local
     ```